EC523-Group-Project/sarcasm-detector/README.md

 ### BERT with multi-attention head
   -TODO: insert!!!!

-## headlines_sarcasm/folder: Headlines models and training
+## 3. headlines_sarcasm/folder: Headlines models and training

 ### BERT with basic linear head
-   -TODO: insert!!!!
+   -Main script including all classes and functions for training and testing: Headlines_model.ipynb
 ### BERT with multi-attention head
    -TODO: insert!!!!